ychen306/asplos-2020-28-ae/README.md

 This is generated from Intel's intrinsic documentation in `data-latest.xml`.
 Note that `intrinsics.all.sema` is already included in the repository and that this step is optional.
-To reproduce it, use the following command---make sure Intel SDE is in your `PATTH`.
+To reproduce it, use the following command---make sure Intel SDE is in your `PATH`.
 ```bash
 python3 sema-gen.py data-latest.xml intrinsics.all.sema <num threads>
 ```